minitage/minitage.github.io/source/usecases/using_minimerge.rst

 Update the package codebase
 ------------------------------------------------------------
-That will run the udpate method of what you have used to checkout your package::
+That will run the update method of what you have used to checkout your package::

     minimerge -U package

 Run again the installation of a package
 ------------------------------------------------------------
-That will run the udpate method of what you have used to checkout your package::
+That will run the update method of what you have used to checkout your package::

     minimerge -u package